 In general, serum specimens should be collected within 12 weeks of symptom onset or last potential exposure.
 For PCR testing, the serum and urine samples should be collected <14 days after symptom onset or last potential exposure.
 Urine should always be collected with a patient-matched serum specimen for rRT-PCR

 testing.
-A summary table for interpretation of Zika
+Interpretation of Zika

-nucleic acid and antibody testing is available
+nucleic acid and antibody testing is available from the

 Note: Facilities that do

 not have the capability to process and adequately store

 If a commercial laboratory is used for Zika PCR and/or IgM enzyme-linked immunosorbent assay (ELISA) testing, providers must report all positive Zika tests by submitting a